 What is a Good Credit Score?

-In short, a good credit score of 700 or more is perceived as good while above 800 is outstanding.
-Conversely, a score below 630 is considered poor.
+A FICO score of 670 or more is perceived as good, while above 800 is exceptional.
+Conversely, a FICO score of 580 – 669 is only fair, and a score of 579 or below is considered poor.
 The majority of credit scores lie between 600 and 750.

-Both VantageScore and FICO provide your base score, or their prediction of your ability to make debt payments based on your past tendencies.
-However, your FICO Score also calculates our industry-specific score.
-This number (ranging from 250 to 900) estimates how likely you are to pay a certain type of debt, including credit card debt and other loans.
+Both FICO and VantageScore provide your primary score, which is their prediction of your ability to make debt payments based on your past tendencies.
+However, you can also get an industry-specific FICO score for something like a mortgage.
+These often range from 250 to 900 and estimate how likely you are to pay a particular type of debt, including credit card debt and other loans.

-To reiterate, a good (high) credit score is crucial for obtaining loans and other financial resources because it indicates to lenders that you are a low credit risk.
-Now that you know what your credit score means, it’s important to learn about the implications of credit, including what affects your credit score and how to improve it.
+A good (high) credit score is crucial for obtaining loans and other financial resources because it indicates to lenders that you are a low credit risk.
+Now that you know what your credit score means, it’s important to learn what affects your credit score and how to improve it.

 - Applying for credit.
 When you apply for a credit card, issuers check your credit report with what is known as a hard inquiry.
-This review of your credit can decrease your credit score several points, so it’s paramount that you choose your applications wisely.
+This review of your credit can decrease your credit score by several points, so it’s paramount that you choose your applications wisely.
+On the plus side, hard inquiries should drop off your report after two years.

 - Consolidating credit cards.
-Moving your balances to one card can seem like a beneficial activity, however it will harm your credit.
-Doing this increases your balance to limit ratio, or credit utilization, lowering your score.
+Moving your balances to one card can seem like a beneficial activity, but it can harm your credit.
+Doing this increases your credit utilization ratio by decreasing the total amount of credit you have available, which may initially lower your score.

 - Failing to have credit diversity.
 Using only one type of credit can also reduce your score.
 Your credit should be a mix of credit cards and other kinds of loans with revolving and installment plans.

-- Co-signing credit applications.
-Agreeing to be a co-signer for a family or friend with subpar credit can be quite the risk.
+- Cosigning credit applications.
+Agreeing to be a cosigner for a family member or friend with subpar credit can be a significant risk.
 Your credit could suffer the consequences of their delinquency.

 - Missing payments.
 A defaulted payment more than 30 days late can have a negative effect on your credit score.
 The lender can report your delay, thus hurting your credit.
 What’s more, it can stay on your credit report for seven years.